 Selldorf Architects has partnered with New York City's Department of Environmental Protection, Hazen and Sawyer, Brown and Caldwell, and DLAND Studio to realize the CSO "Combined Sewer Overflow" facility at the northern end of the Gowanus Canal as part of the EPA’s clean-up of the designated Superfund site.
-As with the firm’s design for the Sunset Park Material Recovery Facility, this wastewater retention facility project demonstrates our continued commitment to contribute to the fabric of New York City’s infrastructure.
+As with the firm’s design for the Sunset Park Material Recovery Facility, this wastewater retention facility project demonstrates our continued belief that infrastructure projects such as these can make a positive contribution to the fabric of New York City and warrant that same level of quality design as other projects in the public realm.
 The first of two facilities to be built, the CSO Gowanus Facility is comprised of underground tanks to hold 8 million gallons and an associated headhouse which will intercept and store combined sewage during wet weather events.

 The headhouse’s design is guided by the equipment and processes within and the context of the historic Gowanus industrial neighborhood, an area that is seeing rapid residential and mixed-use development.
 Working with the community and incorporating public feedback the design contributes to the future of considerate, resilient infrastructure while drawing from the fabric of Gowanus’s roots.